 In this infectious disease course we will discuss meningitis.

-Meningitis refers to infection of the brain meninges and the cerebrospinal fluid due to viral, bacterial or fungal pathogens.
-It is common in all age groups with high mortality and unfortunate neurological sequelae.
+Meningitis refers to the infection of the brain meninges and cerebrospinal fluid due to viral, bacterial or fungal pathogens.
+It is common in all age groups with high mortality and disturbing neurological sequelae.

-Join us now to promote your USMLE scores!
+Join us now and up your USMLE scores!

 a lot of help a lot of help a lot of help ssssssssssssssssss